NEC Working Mothers Salons

 Project to support working mothers in improving the quality of their lives and returning to the workforce while raising children.

-This project is conducted in cooperation with NPO Madre Bonita since FY2009.
+This project is conducted in cooperation with Approved Specified Nonprofit Corporation Madre Bonita since FY2009.

 Many social issues such as daycare services and working environment must be solved so that women can rejoin the workforce after childbirth.